 by Chris Woodford.
-Last updated: September 7, 2013.
+Last updated: March 25, 2022.

-Fire was one of humankind's earliest and greatest discoveries—something like one or two million years ago.
+Fire was one of humankind's earliest and greatest discoveries—something over one million years ago.
 In our modern age of jet engines,

 Photo: A typical electric fire standing on a stone hearth.
 This one has three electric heating elements ("bars") mounted in white ceramic behind a silver-colored safety grid.
 You can see the elements right in the middle of the picture running horizontally and glowing red hot.
 At the top, there's a pretty unconvincing pile of plastic coal that serves no useful purpose, other than to remind us we're cave dwellers at heart.
 We still love the romance of fire, even if we prefer the convenience of electricity!

 Making heat from electricity

 In school we learn that some materials carry electricity well, others